pixiepucker/readme-generator/README.md

   ## Description
-  This week's challenge was to create a README generator using NPM: Inquirer prompts.
-This was achieved through collaboration with classmates and by going back through Module 9 lessons again.
+  This week's challenge was to generate a README.md file using command-line prompts.

   ## Table of Contents
   - [Installation](#installation)